A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Methods

-An initial clustering of the $C$ CpG sites is obtained using k-means clustering and the method of moments is then used to calculate the initial values of $\boldsymbol{\tau}, \boldsymbol\alpha_{k}$ and $\boldsymbol\delta_{k}$ provided to the EM algorithm.
-The E and M steps then proceed as follows:
+An initial clustering of CpG sites is obtained using k-means clustering and the method of moments is used to calculate initial values of $\bm{\tau}$ and $\bm{\theta}$.
+The two steps proceed as follows:

-\begin{itemize} \item E-step: the expected value of $z_{ck}$ is calculated, i.e. the posterior probability of CpG site $c$ belonging to the $k^{th}$ cluster, conditional on the current parameter estimates.
+\begin{itemize} \item Expectation-step: the expected value of $z_{ck}$ is calculated, i.e., the posterior probability of CpG site $c$ belonging to cluster $k$, conditional on current parameter estimates.
 At iteration $t+1$

-\item M-step: estimates of the parameters $\boldsymbol{\tau}$ and $\boldsymbol{\theta}$ are calculated by maximising the expected complete data log-likelihood function, given the $\mathbf{\hat{Z}}$ values from the E-step. \end{itemize} For the M-step, the expected complete data log-likelihood function is maximised by differentiating it w.r.t the parameters.
-Solutions for the mixing proportions are available in closed form as
+\item Maximisation-step: estimates of the parameters $\bm{\tau}$ and $\bm{\theta}$ are calculated by maximising the expected complete data log-likelihood function, given the $\mathbf{\hat{Z}}$ values from the E-step. \end{itemize} For the maximisation-step, the expected complete data log-likelihood function is maximised by differentiating it w.r.t the parameters.
+Closed form solutions for the mixing proportions are available as $ \hat{\tau}_k = \sum\limits_{c=1}^C \hat{z}_{ck}/C,\; \forall \; k = 1,\ldots, .K. $ For the shape parameters, the expected complete data log-likelihood function to be maximized is